 Jack the Ripper roamed the streets.
 Ikey Solomon – the inspiration for Dickens’ Fagin – was out picking pockets (and probably singing about it).
 The city’s well-to-do decided to improve the lives of the masses by bringing them culture, and in 1901, the Whitechapel Gallery opened its doors.

 Since then, the gallery has exhibited works by Jackson Pollock, David Hockney, Frida Kahlo and Lucian Freud.
 It even housed Picasso’s Guernica on its only visit to the UK.
-But you’ll also find visiting displays from international galleries, avant-garde contemporary art and creatively curated exhibitions on its walls, like the current exploration of the artist’s studio as subject matter.
+But you’ll also find visiting displays from international galleries, avant-garde contemporary art and creatively curated exhibitions on its walls.

 Not until you’re in the gallery’s shadow do you notice its stunning façade.
 Half is the original building: a grand, castle-like structure with two towers and gold leaves scattered across the walls, finally added in 2012 following the gallery’s unfulfilled original designs.
 They shimmer wonderfully in the world-renowned, 100% reliable East London sun.